New South Wales, NSW, Australia

 Three phases of deformation and metamorphism, D1, D2 and D3, have been recognised within the Broken Hill mine leases.
 The first two, D1 and D2, were accompanied by the growth of high grade metamorphic minerals of sillimanite grade, while D3 was accompanied by a retrograde metamorphic event leading to the growth of biotite, muscovite and chlorite.
 The following is drawn from Laing et al., (1978) and Marjoribanks et al., (1980).

-• First Deformation, D1 - Within the mine area, the S0 and S1 surfaces are parallel, with S0 being determined from the main lithological layering, principally between psammitic and pelitic gneisses which exhibit apparent sedimentary structures and are interpreted as representing original shales and sandstones.
+• First Deformation, D1 - D1 is generally agreed to have taken place during granulite grade metamorphism.
+Within the mine area, the S0 and S1 surfaces are parallel, with S0 being determined from the main lithological layering, principally between psammitic and pelitic gneisses which exhibit apparent sedimentary structures and are interpreted as representing original shales and sandstones.
 The layering of these lithologies also parallels the gross lithological changes within the sequence.
 S1, which is a well developed schistosity, is the dominant mesoscopic fabric observed.
 It is defined by the orientation of planar aggregates of sillimanite and fibrolite and by the preferred orientation of sillimanite needles and biotite laths.
 Garnet and orthoclase porphyroblasts and the inclusions within them are also typically elongate within the schistosity.
 S1 is most strongly developed within the pelitic gneisses.
 Within granite gneisses, S1 is defined by metamorphic segregation foliation composed of regularly alternating quartzo-feldspathic and mafic laminae up to 1 cm thick.
 No F1 folds with S1 as an axial plane have been observed in the mine area, although rare F1 folds have been identified in the surrounding region.

 In pelitic gneisses the elongation of sillimanite and fibrolite defines a prominent lineation within S1, while in granite gneiss it is marked by a streaking of quartzo-feldspathic and mafic minerals also within S1.

 Detailed studies of preserved sedimentary structures within the meta-sediments (psammitic, psammo-pelitic and pelitic gneisses) has provided a large number of facing directions which with symmetry of lithological sequences suggest fold closures.
 From this it is apparent that the sequence has been overturned, and with the structural relationships observed, that the D1 deformation resulted in large scale recumbent folding producing nappes.
+White et al. (1995) suggested that sheath folding was at least a component of the earlier phase of deformation in the Broken Hill Domain and had produced the doubly plunging geometry of the Broken Hill orebodies.
 In the mine leases, the F1 fold axes are at a low angle, while the L1 lineament plunges to the SW at 30 to 50°.
 The transport direction of these nappes was from the SE.
 The host rocks within the mine leases was therefore located on the lower overturned plate of a D1 nappe that was thrust to the NW.

-• Second Deformation, D2 - The second deformation phase structures can be recognised by their superposition on structures of the first and their relationship to the third phase.
+• Second Deformation, D2 - The second deformation was predominantly a folding event, responsible for the greater part of the present outcrop geometry and intense NE-SW grain of the region, and took place at granulite grade.
+The resultant structures range from tight to isoclinal folds in the southern Broken Hill Domain, to broad open warps in the north.
+They are recognised by their superposition on structures of the first and their relationship to the third phase.
 Second phase folds F2, are present at all scales and refold S0 and S1, generally being represented by tight to isoclinal folds in the mine leases.
 Where fully developed in pelitic rocks S2 is defined by folded and flattened aggregates of fibrolite and sillimanite and by the preferred orientation of new sillimanite and biotite.
 It is therefore similar to S1, although it is typically only developed (or recognised) within or adjacent to F2 hinges where it is oblique to the layering of S1.
 The principal interpreted F2 structures within the mine leases include the Hangingwall Synform to the NW, with a core of Unit 3.10 (granite gneiss) of Suite 3, the Thackaringa Group; the broader Broken Hill Synform to the SE with a core of Suite 3 metamorphics; and the intervening Broken Hill Antiform with a core of Suite 5, Sundown Group meta-sediments.
 These structures have folded an already overturned sequence.
 They have been deduced from the cleavage, repetition of lithologies and detailed facing observations, all of which have been obtained from surface mapping, underground openings and extensive drilling.
 The orebody is everywhere on the western limb of the Broken Hill Anticline.

 Whilst the observations above appear to provide reasonable evidence of the fold closures, they do not always indicate the precise location of axial planes, particularly for the Broken Hill Antiform towards the closure of Unit 4.7 (the host to ore).
 The plunge of the antiform varies from around 35°SW in the southern leases, to 45°NE in the northern leases.